Coleman’s 4 TDs lead 49ers past Panthers 51-13

-The Niners (7-0) are off to their best start since winning their first 10 games in 1990 but still faced questions because five of those first six victories came against teams that have losing records.
+“It doesn’t really matter what the outside world thinks,” said cornerback Richard Sherman, who had an interception.
+“We know what we have in this building.
+The same thing we’ve said since training camp, we’ll continue to say.
+We knew the talent we have, we just have to execute and focus on us and let the chips fall where they may.”

-But San Francisco delivered perhaps its most complete performance of the season against the streaking Panthers (4-3), who had won four straight games and featured one of the league’s top defenses.
+The Niners (7-0) are off to their best start since winning their first 10 games in 1990 and now have a second win against a team with a winning record thanks to a complete performance against the Panthers (4-3).

 Jimmy Garoppolo and the offense had little trouble carving Carolina’s defense with 232 yards rushing and a pair of touchdown passes for San Francisco’s most prolific offensive game since beating Detroit 55-17 on Dec.
 19, 1993.
 The Niners stellar defense did the rest.